 The program aimed to develop the hydrogen, fuel cells and infrastructure technologies necessary in order to make fuel-cell vehicles practical and cost-friendly enough by the year 2020, more than one billion US dollars being dedicated to it so far.

-In essence, a fuel cell is an engine with no moving parts, but the technical definition is that the fuel cell is an electrochemical energy conversion device.
+How does it work?In essence, a fuel cell is an engine with no moving parts, but the technical definition is that the fuel cell is an electrochemical energy conversion device.
 It converts hydrogen and oxygen particles into water, therefore also producing electricity.
 There are many types of fuel cells in use or being researched these days, but most of them use hydrogen and oxygen as the basic chemicals required for the conversion.

-A similar procedure takes place in an ordinary battery, only that the battery has all the chemicals required for the conversion stored “on board”, while the fuel cell can be “recharged” from an outside source so that electricity can keep being “manufactured”.
+A similar procedure takes place in an ordinary battery, only that the battery has all the chemicals required for the conversion stored “on board,” while the fuel cell can be “recharged” from an outside source so that electricity can keep being “manufactured.”
 Besides pure water vapors and electricity, another by-product of this procedure is heat, more or less depending on the type of fuel cell.